-But since most ad agencies, and many internal agencies, are casual to the extreme (have you ever seen a man wear a giant velour onesie to work?
+However, ad agencies, and many internal agencies, are casual to the extreme.
+(Have you ever seen a man wear a giant velour onesie to work?
 I have.)

 Right now, you’re auditioning for the right to wear jeans.
-And the same goes for t-shirts, sweatpants, flip flops, or anything else super-casual.
+And the same goes for T-shirts, sweatpants, flip flops, or anything else super-casual.
 You’re not getting beer with a buddy, you’re trying to land a job.

-That said, though, you don’t necessarily have to wear your suit.
+Though you want to skip the jeans, you also don’t necessarily have to wear your suit.
 Men can get away with suits as long as they’re a bit more interesting/creative/funky than your average black suit/white shirt/red tie combination.

 It should go without saying that you shouldn’t wear anything revealing or flirtatious, but you should also be careful about wearing anything that looks excessively expensive.
-(Ladies, leave your Louboutins in the closet.
-Gentlemen, leave your Rolex on the dresser.)
+(That means leaving your Louboutins in the closet and your Rolex on the dresser.)

 Think of what you’d wear if you were meeting your significant other’s parents for the first time and he’s a world-renowned artist and she’s a world-renowned novelist.
 You’d dress to impress, but you won’t dress so that they think their darling child is dating an investment banker.
 Or a mortician.

 Dress so that you’re comfortable, but also so that you’d feel at home at the hottest, new, somewhat expensive restaurant in town.
 After all, that’s what you’re trying to convey to your prospective employers: You’re the hottest, new (somewhat expensive) copywriter in town.